bu-ist/bu-navigation/readme.md

 [![Build Status](https://travis-ci.org/bu-ist/bu-navigation.svg)](https://travis-ci.org/bu-ist/bu-navigation)

+To get started developing with BU Navigation, run `npm install` to initialize Nodejs dependencies.
+Run `gulp` to compile the JavaScript files locally.

+Run `npm run wp-env` to [start a local Docker instance of WordPress for local development.](https://www.npmjs.com/package/@wordpress/env)

 ## Installation

 This plugin can be installed automatically through the WordPress admin interface, or by clicking the download link on this page and installing manually.